Saltsburg, Pennsylvania: Arts and culture

 The Saltsburg Historic District was listed on the National Register of Historic Places in 1992.
 Saltsburg is home to two volunteer-run historical organizations: the Saltsburg Area Historical Society and Historic Saltsburg, Inc. The society operates the Rebecca B. Hadden Stone House Museum.

-Historic Saltsburg, Inc. focuses on preserving the town’s architectural heritage, researching historic structures, and promoting initiatives like the National Register Historic District and self-guided walking tours.
+Historic Saltsburg, Inc. focuses on preserving the town's architectural heritage, researching historic structures, and promoting initiatives like the National Register Historic District and self-guided walking tours.

 As part of the Western Pennsylvania Trail network, Saltsburg collaborates with regional organizations to restore and interpret cultural resources, ensuring its history remains vibrant.

 There is an elementary school as well as a high school, located next to the Kiskiminetas River.
-The Rebecca B. Hadden Stone House Museum has been standing since the days of the canal.The Saltsburg Area Historical Society operates a museum in an 1830 stone house, showcasing local history through period furnishings, artifacts, and industry exhibits on the canal era, salt, glass, and coal.
+The Rebecca B. Hadden Stone House Museum has been standing since the days of the canal.
+The Saltsburg Area Historical Society operates a museum in an 1830 stone house, showcasing local history through period furnishings, artifacts, and industry exhibits on the canal era, salt, glass, and coal.
 Displays also highlight pottery, arrowheads, blacksmith tools, military memorabilia, and notable local figures.
-A new exhibit is introduced annually for Saltsburg's Canal Days in June.
-Visitors can also explore a Victorian-style public garden.
-The museum is open for tours on Wednesdays year-round (except Thanksgiving and Christmas weeks) from 10 A.M. to 2 P.M., and Sundays from 1 to 5 P.M., May through October.
-Appointments are available, with a suggested $2 donation.
-Children under 12 must be accompanied by an adult.